2016-2017 Undergraduate & Graduate Catalog

 Satisfactory Academic Progress (SAP)

 Federal regulations governing federal funds require institutions to monitor the academic progress of financial aid recipients.
 Grand Valley State University's policy is to provide financial aid only to students capable of remaining in good academic standing and who make adequate progress toward a degree.
-Adequate academic progress required to remain eligible for financial aid is defined below.
+Adequate academic progress required to remain eligible for financial aid is defined as follows.

 - Achieve a minimum 1.5 cumulative GVSU grade point average after 24 credits